I had no time to spend with family

 Compare, analyze (based on experience, interest, and profitability) and decide what is best suited for you.

 Note: Having a niche does not mean you have to turn down work (outside of this niche) that comes your way.
 Take it.
-By doing this, you will get a chance to explore your interests and understanding that one niche that best suits you.
+By doing this, you will get a chance to explore your interests and understand that one niche that best suits you.
 I recommend having a niche from the beginning because you can then streamline your efforts to land clients.

 STEP 2 – Find who you want to write for and create a portfolio